jetbridge/cdk-nextjs/API.md

 - *Type:* aws-cdk-lib.aws_s3.IBucket

-Allows you to override defaults for the resources created by this construct.
+Optional S3 Bucket to use, defaults to assets bucket.

 ---